cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 {{% pageinfo %}}

-This guide is designed to assist organizations in transitioning from the native **Jira Cloud** integration to the new recipe-based integration created by the [**Integration Builder**](/integrations/integrationbuilder/).
+This guide is designed to help organizations transition from our native **Jira Cloud** integration to our much more powerful [**Integration Builder**](/integrations/integrationbuilder/).

-> ⚠️ Please note that this migration guide is not applicable if your organization uses a native **Jira Server** or a **Jira Data Center** integration.
+> ⚠️ This migration guide is not applicable if your organization uses **Jira Server** or **Jira Data Center**.

+> ⚠️ The Integration Builder is currently in Open Beta status.
+We do not recommend that all customers migrate to the Integration Builder at this time.
+We recommend that you migrate to the Integration Builder if our current generally-available Jira integration does not meet your needs.

 {{% /pageinfo %}}